How to Import Data into Salesforce

 Why is Salesforce so Popular?

 Now here’s the reason why Salesforce has quickly become the fifth-largest software company in the world.
 In the past, developing a CRM platform required months, if not years of work, plus a sizable amount of capital that could exceed millions of dollars.
 This is because a company would have to create and run all this feedback data on their own server.
-Even after a company attributed all this time and money into creating this CRM, it was still extremely hard to use and maintain as the company grew.

 All of these problems could be easily solved by Salesforce, as it is a cloud-based subscription service.
 It not only saves companies millions of dollars, but it also replaces the lengthy installation process and moves everything to the internet.